ristiisa/pocketrgb-et/README.md

 * Original map border layout from the japanese version restored.
 * Translated Red and Green Pokédex entries.
 * Gym leader names in the trainer card are restored.
+* Fix text box boarders to match jp releases
+* Flower animations restored for Red and Green

 ## Screenshots